Sisterhood President: Louise Abrams

 All donations made to HERJC from $18 and up are published in Hakol.
 If you would like to make a donation for publication, please access the donation page on this website.

-Hakol is kept up to date weekly via our electronic email HERJC Happenings, which you can join if you sign up to recieve newsletter updates.
+Hakol is kept up to date weekly via our newsletter Happening@HERJC.
+You can sign up on our home page to receive the newsletter updates.